huangweiboy/consul/website/source/docs/internals/discovery-chain.html.md

-To correctly interpret a collection of configuration entries as a valid discovery chain we first compile them into a form more directly usable by the layers responsible for configuration connect sidecar proxies.
+To correctly interpret a collection of configuration entries as a valid discovery chain we first compile them into a form more directly usable by the layers responsible for configuring Connect sidecar proxies.

 You can interact with the compiler directly using the [discovery-chain API](/api/discovery-chain.html).